 How can I play the best Mac games?

 There is a pretty major caveat for Mac owners, however.
-Ever since the release of macOS Catalina in 2019, modern Macs can no longer run 32-bit games, which is why we sadly left classics such as Portal and Indiana Jones and the Fate of Atlantis off the list.
+Ever since the release of macOS Catalina, modern Macs can no longer run 32-bit games, which is why we sadly left classics such as Portal and Indiana Jones and the Fate of Atlantis off the list.
 There are workarounds, as are there for playing Windows-only games on Mac.
 But for the purposes of this list, we included only games that you can download and play without any knowledge of Parallels, Bootcamp or similar programs.

 Wherever you choose to purchase the best Mac games, make sure that the game is Mac-compatible (check for a little Apple symbol), and will work with the version of macOS your computer is running.
 The system requirements section on a store page will usually provide this information.

 What are the best Mac games?

 1. Disco Elysium

 Disco Elysium might look like a throwback to isometric classic RPGs of the past, but in reality, it's one of the most original games we've ever played.
 While the trope of amnesia is leaned upon, this murder-mystery detective noir game is utterly stunning thanks to its smart dialogue system, which sees your character act upon the advice of a myriad of inner voices - just be mindful that advice can be truly terrible.